plotly/academy/_react/5-immutable-data.md

 	});
 ```

-Instead of doing this whole assinging business, we can simply `return state.set('location', action.location)`!
+Instead of doing this whole assigning business, we can simply `return state.set('location', action.location)`!

 ```JS
 case 'CHANGE_LOCATION':